 The application process for the Frederick Douglass Global Fellowship program has been changed to enable more students from Minority Serving Institutions to apply to the fully funded four-week summer 2019 program in Rio de Janeiro.

 In response to overwhelming feedback from schools and students who asked for more time to complete the application and obtain the endorsement of their college president, we have moved the annual deadline for Frederick Douglass Global Fellowship applications to February 14, which is Frederick Douglass’ adopted birthday.
 This will allow eligible students – current freshmen and sophomores – to use the fall term to complete their applications.
-We will also now allow nominations from any member of senior leadership at a student's academic institution (president/chancellor, provost, vice president, or dean).
+We will also now allow nominations from any member of senior leadership at a student's academic institution (president/chancellor, provost, vice president, dean or faculty).

 As you know, the Frederick Douglas Global Fellowship (FDGF) program is a product of a partnership between CIEE and the PENN Center for Minority Serving Institutions (CMSI) established to create an opportunity for outstanding, underrepresented students to participate in an intensive leadership and intercultural study abroad experience.